levicherrin/aws-web-hosting/README.md

 ## Implementation Deep Dive

 TODOS:
+- writeup phase4
 - add logging to cloudfront distribution? might add central logging bucket for all services
-- need artifact bucket policy
+- need artifact bucket policy and edit web bucket policy for pipeline?
 - verify what `select extract before deploy` does
 - add info about linking r53 name servers to external registered domain
 - check if IPv6 dns records are obsolete